8 Autumn Getaways We Love

 Bangalore: Food and Fireworks at the Diwali Festival of Lights

 Originally a farming fête meant to honor the last harvest of the year before winter, Diwali has morphed into a national festival that celebrates the victory of good over evil.
 The five-day celebration includes food and fireworks, and the city streets are lined with houses and shops decorated with small oil lamps.
 Explore the city’s culture by day with stops at the Bangalore Palace and the Bull Temple, then indulge in a traditional northwestern Indian feast at Riwaz before setting out for an evening stroll along the sparkling city streets.

 Celebrate the city’s rich heritage at this annual parade that marks the anniversary of the founding of Kyoto.
 Set against the backdrop of changing leaves, nearly 2,000 participants dressed in traditional garb take to the streets, giving spectators a glimpse into the history and culture that has shaped the city into what it is today.
 Further your exploration of the region’s past with a tour of the 1,200-year-old Kiyomizu temple, a UNESCO World Heritage site that’s made even more stunning by the surrounding autumn leaves.

 New York City: Halloween’s Costumes and Candy

 As the summer heat dies down, New York City comes alive — and Halloween night is no exception.
-Take part in the revelry of the annual Village Halloween Parade, then retreat to the neighborhood’s quiet brownstone-lined streets for Jack-O-Lantern gazing and trick-or-treating for the kids, before finishing your evening with a nightcap in the fabled Star Lounge.
+Take part in the revelry of the annual Village Halloween Parade, then retreat to the neighborhood’s quiet brownstone-lined streets for Jack-O-Lantern gazing and trick-or-treating for the kids, before finishing your evening with a nightcap in Contour.